jq/PatriciaTrie/README.md

-Simple in-memory prefix search
+Simple in-memory pseudo-prefix search
 =============

 This is an experimental project.
 It's a simple http server on top of LimeWire's PatriciaTrie implementation. more info at: http://code.google.com/p/google-collections/issues/detail?id=5

-The goal is to provide an http interface for prefix searches (aka type-head, aka auto-complete)
+The goal is to provide an http interface for pseudo-prefix searches (aka type-head, aka auto-complete).

+I say "pseudo-prefix" b/c we break the initial string into chunks to enable kinda-sorta-partial-pseudo-prefix type searches.
+Essentially: for a string like "A Nightmare on Elm Street" we want queries such as:

+- elm
+- on elm

+etc to return "A Nightmare on Elm Street" as a result

 URL's etc
 ===

-The whole thing's "REST" based & does stuff based on the HTTP verb you use.
+The whole thing's "REST" based & does stuff based on the HTTP verb you use (the path doesn't matter at all).
 Currently GET and PUT/POST are the only ones i've bothered with.

 FYI: There's no config yet & this thing's hard coded to listen on http://localhost:8666